QZJGeorge/autoware/README.md

 This is the terasim version of Autoware Universe repository.
 For more information check out the [Autoware Documentation](https://autowarefoundation.github.io/autoware-documentation/main/)

 ## Install Autoware Dependencies
 You can automatically install the dependencies by using the provided Ansible script.
 Note that this step involves chaging some system settings.
-When prompted to enter BECOME password, use anything you like.
+When prompted to enter BECOME password, enter system password,
 ```bash
 ./setup-dev-env.sh
 ```